 - Medication management: In some cases, it may be necessary to take medication to manage your symptoms.1, 6 If your symptoms are severe, difficult to control with coping skills alone, or interfere with your ability to function, you may want to consider taking medication to help you control them effectively.1 p12 Additionally, if symptoms are making it difficult to maintain sobriety, medication can be a helpful tool in your recovery.5, 6

-Free Hotline Options
+Free Addiction Hotline Resources

 - Substance Abuse and Mental Health Services Administration (SAMHSA) at 1-800-662-4357.
 You can expect free and confidential information 24/7 from SAMHSA.
 You can also request a Spanish speaker.